The FAFSA is a lengthy form, and can be a daunting one — especially for those who are applying for financial aid for the first time.

 3. PDF FAFSA

 PDF is also available for you to print and fill out manually or is screen-fillable.
 Remember, you must sign, date, and mail the form to the address provided for processing.

 If you don’t have Internet access, you can request a paper FAFSA by calling the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243) or 1-319-337-5665.

-The best option is to complete the online version of the FAFSA at www.fafsa.ed.gov, known as FAFSA on the Web.
+The best option is to complete the online version of the FAFSA at www.fafsa.ed.gov, known as FAFSA on the Web or through the myStudentAid mobile app.
 It is available in both English & Spanish.

 To help you through the process, step-by-step instructions are provided throughout the online application process, so you won’t get bogged down by the form’s confusing financial jargon.

 FAFSA on the Web offers several benefits

 - Filing the FAFSA online can help reduce processing time by one to two weeks.